jbloomlab/ZIKV_DMS_with_EvansLab/README.md

  - [./data/E.fasta](data/E.fasta): coding sequence of E protein from ZIKV MR766 strain.

  - [./data/samplelist.csv](data/samplelist.csv): all the samples that we sequenced and the locations of the associated deep-sequencing data.
+Although we have technical replicates for the antibody selections for each library, we group these and just analyze variation at the level of biological replicates.

  - [./data/subamplicon_alignspecs.txt](./data/subamplicon_alignspecs.txt): the alignment specs for the [barcoded subamplicon sequencing](https://jbloomlab.github.io/dms_tools2/bcsubamp.html).